Endometrial cancer starts in the endometrium, the lining of the uterus (womb).

 - Dilation and curettage (D and C)

-- Pap smear (may raise a suspicion for endometrial cancer, but does not diagnose it)
+- Pap smear (may raise a suspicion for uterine cancer, but does not diagnose it)

-- If cancer is found, imaging tests may be done to see if the cancer has spread to other parts of the body.
-This is called staging.
+If cancer is found, imaging tests may be done to see if the cancer has spread to other parts of the body.
+This is used for staging – determining how far the cancer has spread.

 Stages of endometrial cancer are: